 Prior to his appointment as Prosecutor, Mr. Knapp served as a Deputy Attorney General for the New Jersey Division of Criminal Justice from 1979 to 1983 in the Appellate, Trial and Casino Prosecution sections.
 In 1981, Mr. Knapp was appointed a Special Assistant United States Attorney and was assigned by the Department of Justice to the Organized Crime and Racketeering Strike Force.
 In that capacity, Mr. Knapp investigated and prosecuted Organized Crime and Labor Racketeering cases arising in Atlantic City and Southern New Jersey.
 Mr. Knapp also worked with the New Jersey State Police Intelligence Bureau and Atlantic City Special Investigations Bureau on Organized Crime Investigations, also originating in Atlantic and Camden Counties.

-Prior to his appointment in 2012, Mr. Knapp served as a founding partner with the law firm of Knapp, Trimboli & Prusinowski in Florham Park, New Jersey.
+Mr. Knapp served as a founding partner with the law firm of Knapp, Trimboli & Prusinowski in Florham Park, New Jersey.
 His practice was devoted to the area of Labor and Employment Law, representing both private and public entities in contract negotiations, grievance arbitrations, interest arbitrations, employee disciplinary matters, and employment litigation before State and Federal Courts, the Division of Civil Rights, Equal Employment Opportunity, New Jersey Department of Personnel (Civil Service) and the New Jersey Public Employment Relations Commission.
 His clients included numerous law enforcement agencies, public entities and corporate clients.